katie-rey/udemy-algorithm-notes/data_structures/data-structures.md

 ### Tree Traversal

-There are two ways to traverse an unordered tree:
+There are four ways to traverse an unordered tree:

 - Breadth First
+  Left to right, top to bottom
+  []

+Depth First - PreOrder
+Top to bottom, left to right
+[]

+- Depth First - PostOrder
+  Bottom to top, left to right
+  []

-- Depth First
+- Depth First - InOrder
+  Left to right, bottom to top
+  []

+**Big O BFS V DFS**

+Where we have a wide binary tree with many nodes, BFS will need to keep track of and add to the queue many more nodes than DFS.
+The space complexity will be greater.
+Time complexity is the same as each method will traverse all nodes.

+Insertion - O(1) constant time
+Removal - O(1) constant time
+Searching - O(n)
+Accessing - O(n)